Yeti Tracks Found In India? Indian Army Mountaineers Claim They’ve Found Footprints Of The Mythical Beast

 Mountaineers from the Indian army claim they’ve found footprints in the Himalayan snow that are evidence of the Yeti, the famed beast of the region’s folklore, The New York Post reports.

-On Monday, the Indian Army’s official Twitter account posted a tweet with a series of pictures showing a group of mountaineers in uniform, as well as pictures of tracks in the snow.
+On Monday, the Indian army’s official Twitter account posted a tweet with a series of pictures showing a group of mountaineers in uniform, as well as pictures of tracks in the snow.
 The pictures were taken near the Makalu Base Camp, a remote mountainous area between Nepal and Tibet.

 The photos were actually taken weeks ago, but the army held off on making them public because they wanted to research theories about the mythical beast, also sometimes incorrectly referred to as the “abominable snowman,” and make sure they were on the right track, so to speak, before going public.